lomky/learning/notes/week_1_notes.md

 ```

 **Regardless, _result_ doesn't depend on reduction path!**
-the _Church-Rosser theorem** states: "Every terminating reduction path gives the same result".
+the _Church-Rosser theorem_ states:

+> Every terminating reduction path gives the same result

 Therefore:
   - Correctness does not depend on order of eval
-  - compiler or programming can change the order freely to improve performance without affecting the result
+  - compiler or programmer can change the order freely to improve performance without affecting the result
   - different expressions can be evaluated in parallel, without affecting the result
     - _As a result, functional languages are leading contenders for programming future parallel systems_